Chatusadom: History and subsequent amendments

-King Borommakot, who ascended the throne in 1733 after a civil war with his nephews, transferred the cities of the Samuha Kalahom who had declared neutrality in the civil war to Chaophraya Chamnan Borrirak the Minister of Trade who was his ardent supporter.
-The Southern Siamese cities were then transferred from Kalahom to Kromma Tha.
-The Samuha Kalahom became a powerless figure.
+King Borommakot, who ascended the throne in 1733 after a civil war with his nephews, transferred the cities of the Samuha Kalahom who had declared neutrality in the civil war to Chaophraya Chamnanborirak the Minister of Trade who was his ardent supporter.
+The Southern Siamese cities were then transferred from Kalahom to Krommatha.
+The Samuhakalahom became a powerless figure.
 After the Fall of Ayutthaya in 1767, Thonburi and Rattanakosin kingdoms inherited the whole Chatusadom apparatus of the Late Ayutthaya period.
 King Rama I restored the Southern Siamese cities to the authority of Samuha Kalahom in 1782.
 The seals of top three ministers were stamped on the Three Seals Law.
-King Rama I who was formerly Chao Phraya Chakri the Samuha Nayok established the Chakri dynasty.
-The Samuha Nayoks of the Rattanakosin period were then not known as "Chao Phraya Chakri", which was the generic titile of Samuha Nayok, but instead known from their individualized title names, most famously Chao Phraya Bodindecha.
+King Rama I who was formerly Chaophraya Chakkri the Samuha Nayok established the Chakri dynasty.
+The Samuhanayoks of the Rattanakosin period were then not known as "Chaophraya Chakkri", which was the generic title of Samuhanayok, but instead known from their individualized title names, most famously Chaophraya Bodindecha.

 By the late nineteenth century, the Chatusadom system was inadequate for the modernizing Siam.
 King Chulalongkorn and Prince Damrong gradually re-organized and transformed the Chatusadom ministries into the ministries in modern, Western sense.
 Firstly, the Phraklang ministry was separated into the Ministry of Finance and Ministry of Foreign Affairs in 1875.
 Each ministry was called Krasuang (กระทรวง) instead of Krom, which became a term for subordinate departments.
 The reforms culminated in 1892 when King Chulalongkorn announced the official establishment of modern Cabinet comprising twelve ministries on April 1, 1892.
-The Krom Mahatthai of Samuha Nayok became the Ministry of Interior and Krom Kalahom became the Ministry of Defence, thus ending the Chatusadom system.
+The Krom Mahatthai of Samuhanayok became the Ministry of Interior and Krom Kalahom became the Ministry of Defence, thus ending the Chatusadom system.